Minzords/GLPI-Install-Script/README.md

 * News

 # Requirement
-RHEL 8, the script is actually for compatible with RHEL 9.
+RHEL 8, the script is actually not compatible with RHEL 9.